meganthehorse/CS7810/Deliverables/key-notions.md

   - The distance estimate is included under orbital properties and ties together a month, year, and estimated distance from earth

 ###  AsteroidClassification (rather simply Classification)
 The derived mineralogy of an Asteroid is a prediction based from infrared readings as traveling to each individual asteroid remains an unrealistic task.
 As such, infrared reflections and readings are compared for similarities against known Earth minerals and denote the components from the Asteroid's surface.
 The infrared data has been collected to formulate classifications based on similarity of readings.
-SOL of Life utilizes the SMASS classification labels in order to connect an Asteroid to the elemental composition.
+SOL of Life utilizes the SMASS classification labels in order to connect an Asteroid to the predicted elemental composition.

 ##  Dataset